oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hardware_reuse/README.md

 ## Purpose

 In normal operation, the oneAPI FPGA compiler automatically in-lines repeated function calls, creating multiple instances of hardware that can run in parallel.
-This in-lining strategy is necessary to achieve high throughput, but in cases where you want to minimize area utilization, you may wish to sacrifice throughput and allow certain functions to be re-used.
-This sample demonstrates two strategies to re-use hardware in your designs:
+This in-lining strategy is necessary to achieve high throughput, but in cases where you want to minimize area utilization, you may wish to sacrifice throughput and allow certain functions to be reused.
+This sample demonstrates two strategies to reuse hardware in your designs:

-1. Calling a function in a loop will cause it to only be instantiated once
+1. Calling a function in a loop will causes it to only be instantiated once
-2. Launching a task sequence with a function callback lets you re-use a function in cases where it is not practical to re-use it in a loop.
+2. Launching a task sequence with a function callback lets you reuse a function in cases where it is not practical to reuse it in a loop.

 ## Prerequisites